roeige/Chat4You/README.md

 ## Interact

-you can use this user to login to the system:
+you can use this user to log into the system:

 ```
 username : oriel